Rosedale

 This is the biggest bargain in children’s activities.

-Our reasonable tuition fee includes weekly instruction, special party days, and attendance at annual festivals.
+Our reasonable tuition fee includes weekly instruction, special party days.

 Runs September to May